Suvanth-Erranki/Kinetic-Hero-Chess-Engine/README.md

 - Original code written by Suvanth.
 - Thank you to Google Deepmind's AlphaZero papers and Sebastian Lague's Chess Engine videos for inspiring me so long ago!
 - Thank you to Chess Programming Wiki for being such a helpful resource (e.g. Magic Bitboards).
-- Thank you to the Engine Programming Discord for answering some of questions.
+- Thank you to the Engine Programming Discord for answering some of my questions.

 ## License